Granny Square Crochet Top Pattern (Easy + Free Tutorial)

 The diagrams aim to help you to arrange the squares for seaming.

-There are extra squares placed on either side of one panel (the back) – these are the side panel squares and they will be seamed to the corresponding squares on the next panel (the front).
+Extra squares are placed on either side of one panel (the back) – these are the side panel squares, and they will be seamed to the corresponding squares on the next panel (the front).

 You will need to use the diagram below to arrange them into the top shape.

-You can add more squares to either side to make the top wider and to each end of each piece if you want a longer length.
+More squares can be added to either side to make the top wider and to each end of each piece if you want a longer length.

 You may also want to add another square for the shoulders for sizes XL-5XL.